 Keep up to date on our Pathways scholars as they document their summers via our Pathways to Rural Alberta Blog.

 Requirements & Standards

 Students will (at least) need to

-- complete a brief 500 word essay outlining their interest in the program, what they could bring to their home community, and what they hope to take away from the experience;
+- complete a brief 500 word essay outlining their interest in the program, including a description of the project they hope to implement in their rural community;

 - be in good academic and financial standing with the University of Alberta;